Supporting model feedback tracking with Qwak

 Using this simple visualization, a model performance can be calculated and used to validate whether a model is still relevant or not.

-Get started for free today
+Get started for free today!

-Chat with us to see the platform live and discover how we can help simplify your ML journey.
+Chat with us to see the platform live and discover how we can help simplify your journey deploying AI in production.

 say goodbe to complex mlops with Qwak